Why wasn't my email test received?

 Are you sending a digitally signed or encrypted email?

 As a result of severe incompatibilities with older email clients, we are unable to process emails which are digitally signed or encrypted.
 These types of messages can cause older versions of Outlook to suffer from memory errors, for example, so overall it is best not to send these types of messages to your mailing lists.

 Unfortunately due to the nature of the Internet, sometimes there can be delays in receiving your email for testing.
 Most of the time our system receives emails from clients within just a few seconds.
 After waiting one minute, our system will stop waiting as it's likely that something has gone wrong.
+Try going to the Inbox and refreshing the page.
 If there are any known problems with testing, we do update our status page with details.

 Have you checked your email's HTML/CSS validation?

 An email test may have trouble producing results if there are errors within the HTML/CSS.
 If you do not see any results returning for your test and there are no known problems on the status page, this may be what is causing the problem to occur.
 We recommend running your email's HTML through the W3C Validator to check the validation of your HTML/CSS.
 You will then want to make changes and retest the email through Litmus.

 Try sending to a third party email account

 Try sending your email from your mailing system to an email account which is outside of your company (for example, a private Gmail or Outlook.com account).
 If the email is not received at that address either, then the problem is likely to be with your mailing company.
 They may have a system status page which would give you details of any delays they are currently experiencing, so it's worth checking that if it exists.